MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart-non-windows.md

 # Quickstart for PlayFab Party on Android, iOS and Switch

-This quickstart is intended to be a high-level overview of the facets of PlayFab Party on Platforms other than Windows and Xbox (iOS, Android, Nintendo Switch and Switch).
+This quickstart is intended to be a high-level overview of the facets of PlayFab Party on Platforms other than Windows and Xbox (iOS, Android, and Nintendo Switch).
 PlayFab Party was designed to be cross-platform from the ground up.

 Similarly, we've structured these quickstarts in the same way, where most of the information applies to all platforms, and platform-specific prerequisites and steps are described in the linked documents.